mabdullah2971/Portfolio/Salary Survey Analysis/README.md

 1. Which industries pay the most?
 2. How does salary increase given years of experience?
 3. How much do salaries differ by gender?
-4. How does race correlate with salary?
+4. How does education level correlate with salary?
 5. How does race correlate with salary?

 ## Code Files: